pycontw/pycontw-blog/content/posts/2015-06-04-10-things-you-dont-want-to-miss-at_4.md

 Talents, Engineers, Sponsors, Hunters, are gathered together.

-Like a carnival, Show Ttime & Job Fair is a party we encourage our sponsors to show their products, culture, and even what they can do for you!
+Like a carnival, Show Time & Job Fair is a party we encourage our sponsors to show their products, culture, and even what they can do for you!
 All you need to do is to walk around the booth area, take a look on what's going on there.
 We bet you will find something really impressing.

 If you do impressed, just go and talk with them, register to them through scanning your ticket, you can submit your detail resume later by our PyCon APAC 2015 job-fair system.